the-events-calendar/event-tickets/readme.txt

 = [5.4.2] TBD =

 * Fix - Remove duplicate `Total Event Capacity` wording when ET+ is activated.
 [ET-1535]
+* Fix - When using ET as a standalone plugin, the SelectWoo asset was not being properly loaded.
+[ET-1531]

 = [5.4.1] 2022-06-08 =